Aim Notice 50

 Understanding current and emerging requirements of current and potential Clients enables us to develop new and enhanced products and services.

-Suppliers – three key groups of suppliers group support our business
+Suppliers – three examples of key groups of suppliers who help to support our business

 To deliver the services that we provide to our Clients.